Sukrut11/Loan-Prediction/README.md

 8. Loan Amount is linearly dependent on Applicant income

-9. From heatmaps, applicant income and loan amount are highly positively correlated.
+9. Applicant income and loan amount are highly positively correlated.

 10. Male applicants are more than female applicants.